coolaj86/mediatags/README.OSX.md

 ---

-Use `build-deps.sh` to download the source for libpoppler (and comment it out once it fails), but actually install it using `homebrew` and  to compile poppler rather than using
+Use `build-deps.sh` to download the source for libpoppler (and comment it out once it fails), but actually install it using **homebrew** and  to compile poppler rather than using

-    brew install poppler
     LDFLAGS="-L/usr/local/Cellar/fontconfig/2.8.0/lib ${LDFLAGS}"
     CPPFLAGS="-I/usr/local/Cellar/fontconfig/2.8.0/include ${LDFLAGS}"